 Coral Pink Sand Dune Beetle Facts

-- Due to the combination of such limited range and small numbers, this insect now lists as Critically Endangered by the IUCN.
-Estimates also place its total current population at less than 2,000 individuals.
+- Sadly, due to the combination of a highly limited range and small numbers, this insect lists as Critically Endangered with the IUCN.
+Estimates currently place the total current population of this spectacular invertebrate at fewer than 2,000 individuals.

-- The Coral Pink sand Dune Beetle also spends the entirety of its life in one tiny area, typically on the same individual sand dune.
-The majority of individuals venture less than 1,000 ft (300 m) from the spot where they hatched from their eggs.
+- The Coral Pink sand Dune Beetle also spends the entirety of its life in one tiny area.
+Typically, this location consists of the same individual sand dune.
+The majority of individuals venture less than 1,000 ft (300 m) from where they hatched from their eggs.

-Its most noteworthy feature, however, is the presence of numerous bright white hairs lining much of the body and legs.
+Its most noteworthy feature, however, easily remains the presence of numerous bright white hairs.
+These fascinating features line much of the small body and legs.
 Researchers have theories as to the reason for this trait, but have reached no definitive conclusion.

 - Kingdom: Animalia

 - Family: Carabidae

 Coral Pink Sand Dune Beetle Distribution, Habitat, and Ecology